sherzodcode/diary-API/readme.txt

 I'm in station right now.
 I think i finished controller of add sms and made routes for that.
 Hope that works.
-In Sha Allah , in home i'll test that, and add another sections
+In Sha Allah , in home i'll test that, and add another sections Added 5 questions and answers to JOB INTERVIEW project.
+30 remains

 ////////